 We all need downtime sometimes, and this might especially be the case if you’ve spent a lot of time surrounded by food and people.
 It’s good to discuss this with the people you’ll be spending the day with.
 Being on your own might be helpful for you, but if there are worries about bingeing or purging, you can still have time to “recharge” with other people around.

 Not everyone is the same, and things that some people find really useful may cause others to feel anxious or stressed.
 But planning together, talking about concerns, and figuring out strategies that work for you and the people you’ll be spending Christmas with can help the day go much more smoothly and ensure you can still have a positive Christmas with your loved ones.
-And if you or anyone else is struggling, remember our Helpline is open every day from Christmas Eve through to New Year’s Day from 4pm to 8pm, and we are able to provide you with guidance and support.
+And if you or anyone else is struggling, remember our Helpline is open 4 – 8pm from 24 December to 1 January.

 From all here at Beat, we wish you a peaceful Christmas.